 Chickens love treats, but don’t give them more than 10 percent of their daily ration in the form of a treat.
 Treats may include meal worms, chicken scratch, table scraps, vegetables or fruits.
 Baby chicks should only consume treats labeled “for chicks,” such as Chicks Sticks, Chickie Garden Picnic and more.

 Choosing the right chicken breed is not a complicated process.
 As far as care goes, most breeds are the same.
-Some breeds are naturally friendlier than others.
+Some breeds are naturally friendlier than others (see which breeds are great with kids).
 The more the chickens are handled, the friendlier they become.

 Your standard breeds of backyard chickens are available at IFA Country Stores.
 They include, but are not limited to: Ameraucana, Buff Orpington, Sex Links, Wyandottes, Australorps, Barred Rocks and more.
 We have access to a wide variety of chicken breeds available for special orders.